leotam/leotam.github.io/_posts/2016-03-13-DistributedTF.markdown

 sudo apt-get install cuda
 {% endhighlight %}

 The next step is downloading cuDNN, which is a library with DL primitives optimized on the assembler (GPU architecture) level.
 We'll download the latest version available, and later versions are easily accepted in the configuration step below.
-Note cuDNN has received enormous attention with five releases over the past year.
+Note cuDNN has received enormous attention with four releases over the past year.
 Continue with installation as per the guide until reaching configuration of the Bazel build:

 {% highlight bash %}
 sudo TF_UNOFFICIAL_SETTING=1 ./configure